Decision under dossier evaluation

 - In the decision-making process, ECHA notifies the draft decision to the Member State competent authorities.
 You will be invited to comment on any proposals for amendment submitted by the competent authorities.

 - You have 30 days to provide comments on a proposal for amendment by a competent authority.
-You need to be organised and communicate with the other co-registrants to agree on a consolidated set of comments.
+Get organised and communicate with the other co-registrants to agree on a consolidated set of comments.

 - ECHA will evaluate any new information submitted in a dossier update only after the deadline in the adopted decision has passed.